sashang/titan/legal/privacy-policy.md

 ## How you can contact us

-If you have any questions about our privacy practices or the way in which we have been managing your personal information, please contact us in writing at 214/15 Pascoe Street, Pascoe Vale, Melbourne, 3044, Australia or support@tewtin.com.
+If you have any questions about our privacy practices or the way in which we have been managing your personal information, please contact us in writing at support@tewtin.com.

 We’re really glad you made it to the end of the privacy policy, because understanding that Tewtin does not repackage student's personal data for use